bio-ontology-research-group/STARVar/README.md

 1. An input VCF file containing variants first should be filtered for the candiate variants based on Allele Frequency and/or mode of inheritance.
 We suggest users to use one of the efficient filtering tools slivar for the filtering step.
 Slivar is avaiulable from https://github.com/brentp/slivar

-2. The filtered VCF file must be annotated by using the Variant Effect Predictor (VEP) tool with the required information for analyzing data efficiently.
+2. The filtered VCF file must be annotated by using the Variant Effect Predictor (VEP) tool with the required information (see the VEP_AnnotFields file for the full set of annotation fields by VEP) for analyzing data efficiently.
 Follow the steps described at https://github.com/bio-ontology-research-group/pavs_annotation to install and run the VEP as CWL locally.

 3. run STARVar as follows:
 format: python STARVar.py input.vcf option symptoms